gizwits-docs/gizwits-docs/source/en-us/AppDev/AndroidSDKA2.md

 };
 ```

-#### 7.2.2 QR code Sharing
+#### 7.2.2 Device Sharing via QR code

-For the QR code Sharing, the QR code is valid for 15 minutes, that is, the receiver must scan the generated QR code within 15 minutes and respond, otherwise the QR code invitation will expire.
+For the Device Sharing via QR code, the QR code is valid for 15 minutes, that is, the receiver must scan the generated QR code within 15 minutes and respond, otherwise the QR code invitation will expire.
 When the QR code Sharing invitation is created successfully, the sharingID will be returned in the callback parameter, and the corresponding QRCodeImage will also be returned.
 The App can directly load the QR code image.

 [Code sample]